-For the last year I have been using the natural sweetener called Swerve.
+For the last year, I have been using a natural sweetener called Swerve.
 The video above talks about the product.
-I am not getting paid for this post.
+Before we begin, let me just say that I am not getting paid for this post.
 I just wanted to share it since people were asking and I have had good results with it.
-I have lost nearly 20 pounds now and using Swerve has been on thing that has helped me get there.
-Switching to low carb like Cauliflower Rice has also helped a bunch.
+I have lost nearly 20 pounds now and using Swerve has been one thing that has helped me get there.
+Switching to low-carb recipes like cauliflower rice has also helped a bunch.

 - It tastes good.
-(My opinion, you will have to try it to decide for yourself).
+(In my opinion, you will have to try it to decide for yourself).

 - It works well in cooking and baking.

 - Swerve is easy to find via Amazon and Walmart.

 - It has no net carbs, no sugar response in the body, and no calories.

 How do you substitute sugar for Swerve in baking?

 The best part is that you can swap sugar and Swerve on a 1:1 basis.
 So 1 cup of sugar equals 1 cup of Swerve.